pab2163/bayesParcel/README.md

 *	Markdown documenting the project and a case study analysis can be found [here](scripts/R/)
 *	Jupyter Notebooks with brain image preproc can be found [here](scripts/jupyterNotebooks)
-*	Stan models can be found here
+*	Stan models can be found [here](scripts/stan/)

 ## Future Directions

-The repository and write-up as it currently stands is more of a proof of concept than a functional prototpye of this approach.
-We hope to extend the materials here into a more cohesive and scalable set of tools for using Bayesian Hierarchical Modeling for group-level fMRI analysis.
+The repository and write-up, as they currently stand, are more of a proof of concept than a functional prototype of this approach.
+In the longer term, we hope to extend the materials here into a more cohesive and scalable set of tools for using Bayesian Hierarchical Modeling for group-level fMRI analysis.